-The first step for health insurance in Nepal has been taken back in 1970s from the non – government sector and that was community based.
+The first step for health insurance in Nepal has been taken back in the 1970s from the non – government sector and that was community-based.
 Later, in the 1980s and 1990s.
-In 2003, Ministry of Health and Population piloted Community based Health Insurance in six public health facilities .
+In 2003, the Ministry of Health and Population piloted Community based Health Insurance in six public health facilities.
 Despite all these scattered efforts, out-of-pocket payment was still high in Nepal.
-None of the effort was scaled up to cover more areas.
+None of the efforts was scaled up to cover more areas.
 In this scenario, National Health Insurance Policy was launched in 2013 with the aim to increase financial protection of the public by promoting pre-payment and risk pooling in the health sector, mobilize financial resources in an equitable manner, and improve the effectiveness, efficiency, accountability and quality of care in the delivery of health care services.

 Coming to this stage, the program has gone through various small corrections as recommended by researches conducted by various institutions and individuals and their own support mechanisms.
 However, huge implementation challenges lie ahead in terms of mandate inclusion of formal sector.
 In addition to the lower enrollment rate, lower renewal rate (one-fourth didn’t renew their policies) adds a further challenge to program administration as they target to enroll two-third population by 2025 and race to full coverage by 2030.There may be multiple factors associated with program management, consumers, service providers or even policy level that hinder the insurance programs from expanding the coverage.
 Some of the factors may barriers to entrance, quality of service, improper management, not enough service point, or anything.
 Nothing can be said for sure.
 In this regard, one important thing comes to mind is what is happening to consumer side?
 Is the aforementioned problems due to something on demand side?
 Are they satisfied with the services provided?
 What are their psycho-demographics regarding the program?
 These questions can’t be answered straightly.